A multi-material transport problem with arbitrary marginals: Introduction

 The rest of the paper will be divided in $8$ sections.
 After briefly introducing some basic notation in Geometric Measure Theory in Section \ref{s:notation}, Section \ref{s:mmtp} will contain a formal introduction to the multi-material transportation problem together with the statement of our main results.
-In spite of its apparent complexity, the theory of normal currents with coefficients in $\R^m$ (and more generally that of flat chains with coefficients in a normed Abelian group ${\rm G}$) provides a powerful formalism which is very well tailored to describing and tackling the multi-material transportation problem.
+For the sake of simplicity, we will adopt the language of vector-valued measures in order to obtain such first phrasing of the problem, even though the formalism which is best tailored to describe multi-material optimal transport is that offered by the \emph{theory of normal currents with coefficients in $\R^m$}.
 Indeed, as it will become apparent in the sequel, standard tools in the theory of currents allow a natural description of the geometric operations on transportation networks that are essential in our proofs; see e.g. the role of the slicing operators in the proof of our existence Theorem \ref{t:existence}, in particular Proposition \ref{prop:monotonicity}.
-For these reasons, Section \ref{s:syllabus_euclidean} is fully devoted to the development of the formalism of currents with coefficients in $\R^m$.
+For these reasons, Section \ref{s:syllabus_euclidean} is fully devoted to the development of the formalism of normal currents with coefficients in $\R^m$ and to the rephrasing of the multi-material transport problem within such framework.
 After a thorough analysis of the basic properties of the energy functional carried out in Section \ref{s:prelim}, we prove the general existence theorem of minimizers in Section \ref{s:existence}.
 In Section \ref{s:finite_energy} we discuss, instead, the existence of transportation networks with finite energy and the stability of the problem with respect to perturbations of the source and target measures.
 The representation formula for the energy of rectifiable networks concludes the paper.
-It is proved in Section \ref{s:representation} in the general setting of rectifiable currents of arbitrary dimension $k$ and with coefficients in a normed Abelian group ${\rm G}$: the relevant preliminaries on ${\rm G}$-currents are collected in Section \ref{currents} for the reader's convenience.
+It is proved in Section \ref{s:representation} in the general setting of rectifiable chains of arbitrary dimension $k$ and with coefficients in a normed Abelian group ${\rm G}$, of which rectifiable $k$-currents with coefficients in $\R^m$ are a special case: the relevant preliminaries on ${\rm G}$-chains are collected in Section \ref{currents} for the reader's convenience.